We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 Bar service was fast and friendly, 10/10

 We booked a Premium drinks package which effectively made the cruise all inclusive.
 All drinks up to €13 plus gratuities were included.
-If you prefer to pay as you go, each order will be charged to your cruise card plus an additional 15% per transaction.
+If you prefer to pay as you go, each order will be charged to your cruise card plus an additional 15% per transaction gratuity.
+More on tipping and gratuities later in this post.

 Entertainment